randomPoison/randomPoison.github.io/_drafts/returning-self.md

 Single Method Chain
 -------------------

-The most basic case is having a single long method chain, from construction into the consumtion of your type:
+The most basic case is having a single long method chain, from construction into the consumption of your type:

 ```rust
 consume_move(Foo::default().chain_move().chain_move());